 of new charter schools.
 Start-up grants are allowed for up to 36 months.
 The charter school must open within 18 months of the grant award in order to continue receiving federal funds.
 Once students begin to attend the charter school, grant funds may not be used for operating costs.

 To be eligible for charter school start-up funds, the applicant must have authorization by the State Board of Education to move forward with their charter.
 Upon authorization, the charter school must become established as a non-profit organization.

-STEP 2 - Once your Charter School has been authorized to open you may then apply for the federally funded Charter School Start-up Grant (CFDA 84.282A)
+STEP 2 - Once an applicant's proposed Charter School has been authorized to move forward by the State Board of Education, the applicant may apply for Charter School Start-up federal funds (CFDA 84.282A):